 Does it have to be over?
 Why is it that Christmas doesn’t last all year?
 Maybe not the lights or the music or the weather; I mean I’m a pretty big fan of summer and a person can only take so much peppermint.
 But why can’t we hold on to that Christmas spirit all year long?
 It certainly seems to be Biblical.
 This evening, we’re going to read a passage that’s one of my favorites from Paul’s letter to the Colossians.
-If you have a Bible or a Bible app on your phones, go to Colossians, chapter 3, beginning with verse 12.
-Colossians 3:12.
 What I love about this letter is that it typifies God’s work in the world.
-As we heard in our reading last week from 1 Corinthians, “God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
+As we read in 1 Corinthians, “God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
 God chose the lowly things of this world and the despised things – and the things that are not – to nullify the things that are.”
 According to a commentary about this letter, the house church at Colossae was “the least important church to which any epistle of St. Paul is addressed.”
 Yet, this particular letter has become one of the most important and influential for us today.
 In the passage we’re going to hear tonight, Paul gives us instructions on how we should live our lives as children of Christ.
-Please rise as you are able as we read from Paul’s letter to the Colossians, chapter 3, verses 12-17.
-Hear now the Word of God.

 12 Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 13 Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.
 14 And over all these virtues put on love, which binds them all together in perfect unity.